-Using CPRS, the nurse assigns educational content to a Veteran
+Using the electronic health record (EHR), the nurse assigns educational content to a Veteran

-eVideon receives this assignment and makes the appropriate media available on the Veteran’s television
+eVideon receives this assignment and makes the appropriate media available on the in-room television

-The Veteran’s viewing history and assessment results flow automatically back into CPRS
+The Veteran’s viewing history and assessment results flow automatically back into the EHR

 When Veterans can start the education process on their own with high-quality videos – especially for complex diagnoses like heart disease or diabetes – they have the chance to think about what they’ve learned and prepare questions.

 For Veterans with literacy challenges, video presentations are retained better than handouts.
 Educational videos are available on a wide range of topics and facilities can access our free VA Health Library.

-Veterans can access VHA resources like My HealtheVet and Connected Health Apps.
+Utilize bedside tablets or assistive devices to provide Veterans and their loved ones with access to VHA resources such as My HealtheVet and Connected Health Apps.

 eVideon reduces non-medical Veteran calls for nurses and automatically directs requests to appropriate staff members.
 Veterans can easily request assistance or non-medical services such as a chaplain visit and housekeeping.
 This reduces time spent waiting for assistance and increases staff efficiencies.

 Studies show that views of nature can help Veterans with PTSD relax.
 Harmonia combines the beauty of nature with musical compositions to reduce stress and anxiety and promote feelings of well-being.
 Sleep Aid helps mask normal hospital sounds; Veterans see a “night-light” screen and can choose to hear static (brown noise), fan, waves or soothing forest sounds.